Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 What can I do to manage typhoid?

 - Ask about going back to work.
 Your healthcare provider may need to verify that you are no longer infected before you can work.
-He may need to do this if you handle food or work in certain care facilities.
+He or she may need to do this if you handle food or work in certain care facilities.

 - Do not cook or serve food to anyone.
 Your risk for spreading the bacteria will increase if someone eats food you handled.